 According to the Australian Productivity Commission’s mental health report, workplace bullying is one of the major causes of work-related mental stress in Australia.
 Bullying costs the Australian economy between $22 billion and $47.4 billion every year, due to lost productivity, absenteeism, legal fees, and workers’ compensation claims, according to Safe Work Australia.
-And the Australian Workplace Barometer (AWB) survey states that Australia has the sixth-highest rate of workplace bullying among 34 European nations.
+And the Australian Workplace Barometer (AWB) survey states that Australia has the second-highest rate of workplace bullying among 34 European nations.

 Would you know if workplace bullying is happening around you?
 We’ve put together some handy warning signs to help you identify workplace bullying behaviour that generally goes unnoticed.